aws-samples/amazon-transcribe-live-meeting-assistant/README.md

    <img src="./images/readme-video-transcript.png" alt="Transript" width="300"/>

-Use the **Stream Audio** feature to stream from any softphone app, meeting app, or any other streaming audio playing in the browser, along with your own audio captured from your selected microphone.
+Use the **Stream Audio** feature to stream from any softphone app, meeting app, or any other streaming audio playing in the browser, along with your own audio captured from your selected microphone. *Always obtain permission from others before recording them using LMA, or any other recording application.*

 ## Processing flow overview